-Crime and Empire: Representing India in the Nineteenth-Century (OUP: Oxford, 2003)
+Crime and Empire: Representing India in the Nineteenth-Century Oxford University Press, 2003)

 Postcolonial Environments: Nature, Culture and Contemporary Indian Novel in English (Palgrave Macmillan, 2010)